Comment ça va?

 We should begin with a rendezvous at the fine food establishments that make their home in the French Quarter.

-To start off, let’s do as the locals do and take to the leaf or snow-laden streets to get you a café and a pastry shall we?
-For the café, let’s do Café Postal, where the knowledgeable baristas will tell you a thing or two about their teas and beans, along with the locals who have made this little shop part of their morning routine.
+To start off, let’s do as the locals do and get you a café and a pastry shall we?
+For the café, let’s do Café Postal, where the baristas know a thing or two about a strong cup served up foamy.
 From there, it’s on to Le Croissant, whose owners from the Alsace region of France make the sort of flakey-come-melt-in-your-mouth croissant that will bring your taste buds to the foot of the Alps.
-(Word from the wise, get there before noon to make sure they still have a nice selection).
+(Word from the wise, get there before noon to make sure they still have a nice selection.)

 It’s on for fine food at Promenade Café and Wine whose traditional French eats, like coq au vin, beef bourguignon, duck salad and mussels are always delectable, as are the views from the dining room which look out over the Red River to the sexy Esplanade Riel (that jazzy bridge), the Canadian Museum for Human Rights and downtown Winnipeg’s skyline.